kamarcum/wrapper/README.md

   gem 'wrapper'
 ```

-Then just include `Wrapper::Presenter` in your presenter class.
+Then just include `Wrapper` in your presenter class.
 To wrap your resources simply call `.wrap` with your presenter class.
 If you pass it a collection, you'll get a collection back with each resource neatly wrapped.
 If you pass it a single resource you'll get that back, neatly fixed ready for the grand stage.

-Add new methods or override existing ones for your view in your presenter.
+Add new methods or override existing ones for your view in your presenter class.
 All public instance methods defined in the original model are available for your presenter through `#method_missing` and `#respond_to?`.

 You can always get the original resource object through `#resource` and it's class constant with `#model`.